Ask Experts Questions for FREE Help!

 Seriously, thank you very much for the explanation!
 I was having the hardest time understanding the system and from experience I knew I should not proceed until I somewhat knew how it worked.

-I asked a few different people who seemed somewhat familar with plumbing and none could understand my set up.
-One said the bottom grate probably was placed there accidently.
+I asked a few different people who seemed somewhat familiar with plumbing and none could understand my set up.
+One said the bottom grate probably was placed there accidentally.
 I knew that was not right.
 Another said the two pipes should have plugs on them.
 That did not seem right either.
 I also thought the objective was to get the water to go away from the bottom pipe.
 I know now I do not want that to happen.

 I see the two bosses at the bottom of the two pipes that you referred to.
-One looks like it is newer, so my guess is that will come off ok.
+One looks like it is newer, so my guess is that will come off OK.
 The other one looks like it could be trouble.
 If I get them off, snaking down those pipes are OK, right?
 Also, would running a garden house down the holes once I get the bosses off be OK to clean the pipes out?

 I also have a different question.
 I want to install a toilet down in this basement (I probably will call in help for the task).
 All I see for plumbing is the two pipes I told you about before with the bosses at the bottom of them, and a rather big boss that comes out from the side of the wall by the water meter.
 Do you think this job will call for someone having to break the concrete to create another hole that is flush with the floor (I could send you another picture).